Quality Rating 1: Implementation

 What does the documentation look like?

-• Activities that encourage social, emotional, intellectual, and physical development
+• Activities that encourage the social, emotional, intellectual, and physical development of each child

 • Activities that match the children’s individual developmental levels and needs